SureshKrishnaaR/Crop-Recommendation-Weed-Detection-Frontend/README.md

 ❖ The common difficulty present among the Indian farmers is, they don’t opt for the **proper crop** based on their soil requirements.
 Due to this, they face a serious **setback in productivity**.

-❖ Choosing **incorrect decisions** would lead to crop failure, and this would result in complete loss to farmers.
+❖ Choosing **incorrect decisions** would lead to crop failure, and this would result in a complete loss to farmers.

-❖ **Weeds** are the plants growing in a wrong place which compete with crop for water, light, nutrients and space, causing **reduction in yield**.
+❖ **Weeds** are the plants growing in the wrong place which competes with crops for water, light, nutrients, and space, causing **reduction in yield**.
 And in order to **remove weeds**, farmers started using **deadly poisons** as herbicides.
-By doing so they had success in increasing the productivity but they’ve forgotten the **damage done to the environment**.
+By doing so they had success in increasing productivity but they’ve forgotten the **damage done to the environment**.

 ## Why do we need this system?

 ❖ A single **misguided or incorrect decision** taken by a novice farmer can have undesirable consequences contributing to the **countless suicide cases** of farmers that we hear from media on a daily basis.

-❖ A right decision in the **selection of crops** to be grown, will ultimately result in **successful farming** venture.
+❖ A right decision in the **selection of crops** to be grown will ultimately result in a **successful farming** venture.
 Total **economic loss** of about USD 11 billion was estimated **due to weeds** alone in 10 major field crops in 18 states of India.
 So, the control of weeds is of vital importance in agriculture.

 ## Literature Survey